ing-bank/lion/.changeset/red-monkeys-retire.md

 ---
-'@lion/ui': minor
+'@lion/ui': patch
 ---

-Updated translation of the MinNumber and MaxNumber validation error messages, so that endpoint is included.
+[validate-messages] updated translation of the MinNumber and MaxNumber validation error messages, so that endpoint is included.